Houston Lost Loads Lawyers

 How soon should I contact an attorney after being injured due to a lost load?

 Frequently, truck companies will begin preparing a defense and trying to minimize any compensation immediately after a crash.
-Finding as much information about the accident and the truck involved then immediately consulting with an attorney presents your best course of action.
+Finding as much information about the accident and the truck involved and directly consulting with an attorney is your best course of action.
 It will allow you and your attorney a head start on securing evidence and preparing a winning case for any potential lawsuit.

 Who might be liable in unsecured cargo accidents?
 Can I win against a trucking company?

 As is true for all accidents involving large trucks, litigation for injury or death can get very complex very quickly.
 This is because if you or a loved one were injured due to a lost load from a commercial vehicle, you might have the right to sue multiple people or parties.

 In some cases, the truck driver may bear responsibility for the incident.
 Although truck drivers do not usually load the trucks with cargo themselves, they are responsible for making sure the load is secured responsibly throughout their entire trip.
 In other cases, the trucking company may be liable.
 This is especially true if they can be found to have failed in their background checks or hired an inexperienced driver.
 In some instances, the manufacturer of the truck, trailer, cargo, or items used to secure the cargo may be sued for product defects leading to the accidents.